microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/umworkerprocess-creating-webshell.md

 * [CVE-2021-26858](https://nvd.nist.gov/vuln/detail/CVE-2021-26858)
 * [CVE-2021-27065](https://nvd.nist.gov/vuln/detail/CVE-2021-27065)

 The following query detects unusual file content being created by UMWorkerProcess, the Exchange Unified Messaging service.
-This might indicated that CVE-2021-26858 is being exploited to generate a webshell.
+This might indicated that CVE-2021-26858 is being exploited to generate a web shell.

 More queries related to this threat can be found under the [See also](#See-also) section of this page.